kayg04/dotfiles/README.md

 -   `buildTarget` executes a list of commands as mentioned on the github page for building the widget.
 -   Lastly, `cleanUp` removes the downloaded source.

+A crontab entry as root can be added to automate periodic builds.

     # import sanity
     set -euo pipefail